-People buy real estate because they believe it’s going to solve a problem or meet a crucial need in their lives (e.g. – housing for themselves, a great investment opportunity, cash flow to finance their lifestyle, etc).
-When a buyer truly believes that they’re receiving value in excess of what they are paying, they’ll be throwing their money at you!
+People buy real estate because they believe it will solve a problem or meet a crucial need (e.g., housing for themselves, a great investment opportunity, cash flow to finance their lifestyle, etc).
+When buyers truly believe they’re receiving value ABOVE what they are paying, they’ll be throwing their money at you!

-The trick is to simply:
+The trick is to:

 - Know what your property is worth to your market.